ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 ## Veeam on an instance deployed with private network only
 {: #icos_ordering-private-network}

-If you want to access {{site.data.keyword.cloud_notm}} Object Storage using Veeam on a private-only vCenter Server instance, you must configure Veeam to access the internet using a proxy server, so that Veeam can verify the TLS certificate used by {{site.data.keyword.cloud_notm}} Object Storage.
-For more information, see [How to set a HTTP proxy for Veeam components](https://www.veeam.com/kb3090){:external}.
+If you want to access {{site.data.keyword.cloud_notm}} Object Storage by using Veeam on a private-only vCenter Server instance, you must configure Veeam to access the internet through a proxy server.
+This way, Veeam can verify the TLS certificate that is used by {{site.data.keyword.cloud_notm}} Object Storage.
+For more information, see [How to set an HTTP proxy for Veeam components](https://www.veeam.com/kb3090){:external}.

 ## Maintaining and managing your cloud tier
 {: #icos_ordering-manage-cloud}